scholarslab/library-metrics/README.md

 This repository contains scripts and utilities for generating numbers for various library metrics that we're required to give every year.

+This counts the number of features in PostGIS databases.

-## Setup
+# Setup

-### Python Dependencies
+1. Python Dependencies

     Run `rake init:dependencies`

     OR `pip install --requirement requirements.txt`

-### Python Environment
+1. Python Environment

     Run `rake init:virtualenv` then `source bin/activate`

     OR ` virtualenv .` then `source bin/activate`

-### Copy geolayers.py
+1. Copy geolayers.py

     Copy geolayers.py from scripts to bin directory

-`cp scripts/geolayers.py bin`
+    `cp scripts/geolayers.py bin/`

-## bin/geolayers.py

-This counts the number of features in PostGIS databases.
+1. Create config.yml

     This needs a YAML configuration file to tell it how to connect to all of the databases you need counts from.

+    The config.yml file should be on the same level as the bin folder (not within the bin folder).

 ```yaml
 ---